hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/logical/and.rst

 If the entered range is outside of the current column or row of the formula, the function returns the error value #VALUE!

-**AND handles arrays differently in Hypernumbers, need to see if it matters...**
+**AND handles arrays differently in Vixo, need to see if it matters...**

 Syntax
 ------